Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 it has very little to do with model explanation.
 The Shapley value would deserve a blog post on its own, but in short, the Shapley value is the solution to how to share profit among collaborator based on a notion of "merit".
-The notion of merit can be given a precise definition in this game theoretic framework, but it roughly says that if an individual contributes more he should get a larger share of the profit.
+The notion of merit can be given a precise definition in this game theoretic
+framework: It roughly says that if an individual contributes more he should get a larger share of the profit.
-We can already see some analogy with a "contribution score" of a feature.
+We can already see some analogy with what we intuitively think a "contribution score" of a feature should do.
 But you might wonder what is the "profit" in our context?
 It's actually the difference between the predicted probability given by our model on a given example and a base value which can be thought of the probability the model would predict if it were not given any features.
 Let us see an example for the following sample,